 The SWOT analysis is a strategic planning method.
 It aims to identify the strengths, weaknesses, opportunities, and threats of a project [11].
 Table 1 is a SWOT analysis of the pre situation within the departments of radiology and vascular surgery.
 The analysis was performed to evaluate the use of free-text reports approach to develop a new concept of reporting.
-Attributes of the departments that were helpful to achieve the objective were defined as strengths; attributes considered detrimental for our purpose were defined as weaknesses.
-Additionally, external conditions considered as helpful to achieve the objective were defined as opportunities.
+Attributes of the departments that were helpful to achieve the objective were defined as strengths; attributes considered detrimental for our purpose were defined as helpful to achieve the objective were defined as opportunities.
 External conditions that could be detrimental to the objective were defined as threats [12].